How to Get Your FAA Part 107 License (2026 Complete Guide)

 Any company that is associated with the drone industry will most likely want you to be familiar with drone regulations and operations.
 You can prepare for that by becoming a licensed drone pilot – obtaining your Part 107 license that enables you to fly drones commercially, which signals that you know the FAA regulations that govern drone operations.
 You can read about how to earn your drone license in our Drone Pilot License blog post.

 You should find Part 107 Prep Course that best suits your learning style, as there is a variety available out there.
-If you learn in-person better and need a quick immersion course that will let you study and get your license quickly, check out our 2-day in person Part 107 Drone License Prep Course that takes place every couple of months in Cleveland, Ohio, on our Drone Training page.
+If you learn in-person better and need a quick immersion course that will let you study and get your license quickly, check our our in-person 2-day course that takes place3-4 times a year in Cleveland, Ohio - learn more on the Drone Training page.
 Taught by a professional airline and drone pilot, V1DroneMedia classes get rave reviews from its students, and have trained hundreds of drone pilots across a variety of industries.
+In 2026 we also launched Part 107 Practice Test System that helps anyone to get exam-ready.

 2. Drone Flying Experience